todaatsushi/blind75/max_subarray/README.md

 Time: O(N^^3)
 Space: O(1)

-We would loop through twice (once for the start, once to build the subarray) and finally, another O(N) operation to compute the sum.
+We would loop through twice (once for the start, once to build the subarray) and finally, another O(N)

-We wouldn't have to create any new data apart from the pointers that are constant.

 ## Possible solutions
+- Iterate inwards using 2 pointers at each end

+Any sub array is going to, at max, include all elements.
+Given that the total will only get:
+    - Smaller as we move a positive number out of the scope
+    - Larger as move a negative number out of the scope

+We will still have to be careful of the false positive (ie. the larger int followed by a huge negative)

+- Iterate outwards

+Same problem as above.

 ## Solution
+Use a variation of a sliding window, more like a runner and chaser instead.

+Using those as the two indicies of the subarray, we calculate the total.
+When adding a new number to the subarray, if the total of the prefix is negative, we can discount it as it doesn't contribute to making a new total larger.
+In that case, we can just drop the prefix and move the chaser to the location of the runner.

-Time: O()
+Time: O(N)
-Space: O()
+Space: O(1)

+We only go over the elements of `nums` once, and given we only store the subtotals at any given time, no extra memory is needed.